 Saving, on the other hand, is setting aside a part of your income consistently to create a financial cushion.
-People typically like to save money to make a larger purchase, such as a car, a home improvement project, a vacation with family, or to cover for unforeseen expenses, such as a surgery or repairing a damaged roof.
+People typically like to save money to make a larger purchase, such as a car, a home improvement project, a vacation with family, or to cover unforeseen expenses, such as surgery or repairing a damaged roof.

 Saving is usually done by placing funds in a bank savings account, money market account, or Certificate of Deposit (CD).
 The Federal Deposit Insurance Corporation (FDIC) insures these products, making them highly secure.

 Investing is riskier than saving.
 There’s no insurance.
 Investments do not produce guaranteed returns.
 However, while saving is secure, the interest you earn may not even be enough to compensate for inflation.
 You could actually be losing money over the long haul.
-Investing offers the possibility of significant long term growth.
+Investing offers the possibility of significant long-term growth.

 When Should You Consider Investing?